Content from Read case data

 You are in an emergency response situation.
 You need to generate daily situation reports.
 You automated your analysis to read data directly from the online server 😁.
 However, the people in charge of the data collection/administration needed to remove/rename/reformat one variable you found helpful 😞!

-How can you detect if the data input is still valid to replicate the analysis code you wrote the day before?
+How can you detect if the input data is still valid to replicate the analysis code you wrote the day before?

 If learners do not have an experience to share, we as instructors can share one.

-An scenario like this usually happens when the institution doing the analysis is not the same as the institution collecting the data.
+A scenario like this usually happens when the institution doing the analysis is not the same as the institution collecting the data.
 The later can make decisions about the data structure that can affect downstream processes, impacting the time or the accuracy of the analysis results.

-Creating a linelist and tagging elements
+Creating a linelist and tagging columns

-Then we convert the cleaned case data into a linelist object using linelist package, see the below code chunk.
+data into a linelist object using linelist

 R